colecornford/blog/content/post/2019-03-03-blogging-platform-choices.md

 * Buying my personal domain before some arsehat takes it
 * More opportunities to work on my technical and personal writing skills again
-* Keep a non-git repository of awesome resources and things I'm learning/doing/have done.
+* Keep a non-git repository of brilliant resources and things I'm learning/doing/have done.
 * A portfolio to show for future work opportunities

 So, I spoke with my friends at Cool Guys Inc and they all said go for it!